Chapter 336 — Title

 Procedure on Excused Performance

-When the lessor notifies the lessee of a delay or allocation under section 336.2A-404, the lessee can cancel or accept …
+When the lessor notifies the lessee of a material or indefinite delay, or of an allocation justified under section …

 336.2A-407